-Run by School of Health Sciences
+School Of Medical And Health Sciences

 Catrin Hedd Jones

 The module will address the ways in which health-related behavioural changes can have a positive effect on an individual’s well-being through adopting a healthy lifestyle in conjunction with health promotion strategies such as diet and exercise.
 The module will provide an introduction to psychological theories and perspectives on health beliefs, behaviours and behaviour change.
 The will also explore global, UK and healthcare policies adopted by the Welsh Government, and will link to National Policy and Planning Mechanisms focussing on Community based prevention and early intervention, physical activity and health.